MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-android-for-work.md

         You can also add other [Android apps](../apps/apps-add-android-for-work.md) and [web apps](../apps/web-app.md) created by your organization to the device.
 Be sure to [assign the app to the device group created for your dedicated devices](../apps/apps-deploy.md).

-      - **Folder icon**: Select the color and shape of the folder icon that's shown on the managed home screen.
+      - **Folder icon**: Select the color and shape of the folder icon that's shown on the Managed Home Screen.
 Your options:
         - Dark theme rectangle
         - Dark theme circle
         - Light theme rectangle
         - Light theme circle
-      - **App and Folder icon size**: Select the size of the folder icon that's shown on the managed home screen.
+      - **App and Folder icon size**: Select the size of the folder icon that's shown on the Managed Home Screen.
 Your options:
         - Extra small
         - Small
         - Average